olivierwilkinson/prisma-nested-middleware/README.md

 ## Usage

-To make nested middleware you pass a [middleware function](https://www.prisma.io/docs/concepts/components/prisma-client/middleware) to `createNestedMiddleware` which returns modified middleware to be passed to Prisma client's `$use` method:
+Pass a [middleware function](https://www.prisma.io/docs/concepts/components/prisma-client/middleware) to `createNestedMiddleware`, the returned middleware can be passed to Prisma client's `$use` method:

 ```javascript
 import { createNestedMiddleware } from 'prisma-nested-middleware'